NdziGeorgesBuh/aws-ec2-web-server/README.md

 - SSH

 ## Result
-The web server was successfully deployed and tested on AWS EC2.
+Successfully deployed and configured a live web server on AWS EC2 using Apache.

-The application was accessible via the instance’s public IPv4 address during runtime.
+The server was accessible via a public IPv4 address and verified through a web browser.

-Note: The instance is currently stopped to avoid costs, so the live link is not active.
+Note: The instance is currently stopped to optimize costs, therefore the live URL is not active at this time.

 ## Screenshots